 Which e-commerce platform is best for your business' needs?

-Since e-commerce was first developed over forty years ago by English inventor Michael Aldrich, it has become one of the fastest-growing consumer markets in the world.
-From big-box retailers to small businesses, everyone is selling online—and everyone’s shopping there, too.
+Since e-commerce first came about over forty years ago thanks to an English inventor named Michael Aldrich, it has become one of the fastest-growing consumer markets in the world.
+From big-box retailers to small businesses, everyone is selling online, and everyone’s shopping there, too.

 The ever-growing popularity of e-commerce also means that there’s an abundance of options when the time comes to build your own online store.

-Let’s talk about how you can determine which e-commerce platform to choose by exploring how e-commerce platforms work, the pros and cons of different types, and how to identify which solution meets your needs.
+In the following article, we're going to talk about how e-commerce platforms work, the pros and cons of their different types, and how to identify which solution meets your needs best.

-Before diving into which e-commerce platform is the best for you, it’s helpful to have some background information on e-commerce platforms in general.
+Before diving into which e-commerce platform would be best for you, we're going to provide you with some background information on e-commerce platforms in general.

-To start, an e-commerce platform is a software that allows businesses to sell and consumers to shop—all online.
-It’s an application that offers front-end functions, like browsing and purchasing, as well as back-end business functions, like order management, payment processing, and inventory management.
+For starters, an e-commerce platform is a piece of software that allows businesses to sell online.
+As a result, consumers get to use it to shop online.
+It’s an application that offers front-end features like browsing and purchasing, as well as back-end business features, such as order management, payment processing, and inventory management.

-Given the growing popularity of e-commerce, it should come as no surprise that there are myriad platform options available.
-While the wealth of options means that you as a business owner have choices, the saturated market can make it difficult to pick the best from the rest.
+Given the growing popularity of e-commerce, it should come as no surprise that there are quite a few options that you can choose from.
+While the wealth of options is generally a positive thing, the saturated market can make it difficult to pick the best option for your business.

-Also known as a hosted e-commerce platform, this type of platform typically operates according to a Software as a Service (SaaS) delivery model.
-The majority of features are configured out-of-the-box, which may include cloud-based hosting, shopping baskets, sales and marketing automation, order management, inventory management, servers, some access to plug-ins, and more.
-Two popular examples of this model would be Shopify and BigCommerce.
+Also known as a hosted e-commerce platform, this type of platform typically operates based on a software-as-a-service model.
+The majority of features are configured out-of-the-box, which may include cloud-based hosting, shopping baskets, sales and marketing automation, order management, inventory management, plug-ins, and more.
+A good example of such a model would be Shopify.

-A native e-commerce solution provides several benefits for businesses, including:
+An out-of-the-box e-commerce solution provides several benefits for businesses.

 - Simplified payments – These platforms are subscription-based, meaning you pay a monthly fee for access to a certain set of tools and features.
 There is a commission fee on sales, but hosting and environment setup are free of charge.
-There’s also an upgraded version (Shopfiy+) which provides more room for customization and checkout modifications, though it does come with a higher price tag.
+In most cases, there’s also an upgraded version.
+It gives you more room for customization and checkout modifications, though it does come with a higher price tag.

 - Quick launch – You can get started the moment you’re ready to go.
-The host already has the framework and infrastructure in place— you just need to personalize it to your needs.
+The host already has the framework and infrastructure in place.
+You just need to personalize it and adjust it to your needs.